xp-dv/circ-buf/README.md

-# circ-buf
+# Circular Buffer Library
-A fully encapsulated, no-flags circular buffer implementation in C.
+A fully encapsulated, no-flags, and dynamically allocated circular buffer implementation in C.